List of The Mandalorian characters: IG-11

 IG-11 is a bounty hunter droid who initially attempts to capture and kill the Child, but is later reprogrammed to become its nurse and protector.
 The Mandalorian first encounters IG-11 when both attempt to collect the bounty on the Child.
 They work together to extract the Child from a gang of mercenaries, but when IG-11 tries to kill the Child, the Mandalorian instead shoots and kills the droid.
 IG-11's remains are recovered by Kuiil, who repairs and reprograms him.
 The droid later joins the Mandalorian on a mission to Nevarro to protect the Child from the Imperial remnant, and though the Mandalorian does not initially trust him, IG-11 ultimately sacrifices his own life to protect the Child and his allies.
+In the season 3 finale, IG-11 is finally rebuilt and becomes new marshal of Nevarro.

 IG-11 is voiced by Taika Waititi, who was offered the part by Jon Favreau based on their work together on Marvel films.
+Rio Hackford provides the motion-capture for IG-11.
 Waititi said he tried to create a voice that lacked human emotion while still maintaining some semblance of humanity, describing it as a cross between Siri and HAL 9000.
 IG-11 was mistaken for the Star Wars bounty hunter IG-88 when first unveiled due to the resemblance between the two characters.
 IG-11 has been received positively by reviewers and fans alike, with some calling him one of the best droids in the franchise.

 The Armorer

 The Armorer is the leader of a tribe of Mandalorian warriors on Nevarro, which includes the show's title character.
 She provides spiritual guidance for the clan, and forges and repairs their armor, including a new set of armor she makes for the Mandalorian.
 In the first season finale "Chapter 8: Redemption", the Armorer instructs the Mandalorian to watch over and protect the Child, and to reunite the Child with others of his own kind.
-The character was partially inspired by the films of Akira Kurosawa, as well as the history and culture of the samurai, particularly in the character's deliberately-paced movement and aura of authority.
+The character was partially inspired by the films of Akira Kurosawa, as well as the history and culture of the samurai, particularly in the character's deliberately paced movement and aura of authority.

 The Armorer is portrayed by Emily Swallow, who provides both the character's voice and live-action performance, while her stunts are performed by Lauren Mary Kim.
 When Swallow auditioned for the role, she knew little about the character and did not know it was for a Star Wars series.
 Aspects of The Mandalorian director Deborah Chow's personality influenced Swallow's portrayal of the character.
 Kim's combat style in the Armorer's fight scenes was inspired by the Filipino martial art known as Kali.
 The Armorer has been received positively by fans and reviewers alike, and has been described as a fan favorite.